 Of course, these are just important areas to be aware of specific to child labor and employing minors.
 It's important to keep in mind that employers still must comply with all the other Indiana Labor Laws required by the state.

-While many states in the United States utilize youth work permits when it comes to minor employment, Indiana has made the change to go completely electronic.
+While many states throughout the United States utilize youth work permits when it comes to minor employment, Indiana has made the change to go completely electronic.

 Since July 1st, 2021, employers in Indiana with five or more minor employees must use the Indiana Youth Employment System (YES) to track and report minor employee information.

 Employers in Indiana must use the system to provide corporate and individual location information, and minor employee information once the minor is employed.
-Once the minor is no longer employed they may be removed from the system.
-Employers found out of compliance may receive fines of up to $400 per employee.
+Once the minor is no longer employed, he or she may be removed from the system.
+Employers found to be out of compliance may receive fines of up to $400 per employee.

 Important to note is that employers with fewer than five minor employees do not need to use the system, but may still choose to sign up.